 reliability: Reliability is greatly improved if timing gates are used.
 Also weather conditions and the type of running surface can affect the results, and these conditions should be recorded with the results.
 If possible, set up the track with a crosswind to minimize the effect of wind.

-- The subjects are required to keep the bat in their dominant hand throughout the test, as this is expected to be easier and enable the player to run faster.
+- The participants are required to keep the bat in their dominant hand throughout the test, as this is expected to be easier and enable the player to run faster.

 - If timing gates are not available, use a stopwatch to record the time from start to finish.